Occupational Safety and Health

 Safety and Health Plus Fire and Disaster Prevention Promotion System

-We have established a Central Committee on Safety and Health Plus Fire and Disaster Prevention, chaired by the President, to oversee each plant’s activities, work through PDCA cycle by analyzing accidents that have occurred, establishing company-wide measures and goals related to safety and health plus fire and disaster prevention, managing the progress of measures, and verifying the effects of measures and make improvements, and raise the level of safety and health.
+In accordance with safety and health management manual based on RBA Code of Conduct, Shinko has established a Central Committee on Safety and Health Plus Fire and Disaster Prevention, chaired by the President, to oversee each plant’s activities, work through PDCA cycle by analyzing accidents that have occurred, establishing company-wide measures and goals related to safety and health plus fire and disaster prevention, managing the progress of measures, and verifying the effects of measures and make improvements, and raise the level of safety and health.

 In addition, each plant has established a Safety and Health Committee and a Fire and Disaster Prevention Committee, as well as a Health and Safety Liaison Committee with dispatch and outsourcing companies, where we discuss and implement initiatives for each plant on a monthly basis.
 We also share information between plants and companies about accidents that have occurred within the Company and the countermeasures taken, and work to prevent similar accidents.